 Car Seat Laws And Regulations FAQs

-If you have comprehensive insurance coverage, your insurer will likely reimburse you for the cost of a new car seat if there is an accident.
+If you have comprehensive insurance, your insurer will likely reimburse you for the cost of a new car seat if there is an accident.

 An expired car seat does not affect your automobile policy.
 However, it does put your child at risk for injuries.
 Make sure you are buying a car seat that meets current safety standards.

 Generally, car seats and booster seats will expire after six to nine years, according to Transport Canada.
 Always confirm with the manufacturer's information.
 You should not use expired car seats because the safety standards have changed, and there are now safer products.
 Later owners may not get safety recall notices, labels on how to use are faded, and frequent use and exposure can weaken the plastic.